pudly/schmopera-hugo/content/articles/dc-onegin-1.md

 related_companies = ["scene/companies/washington-national-opera.md"]
 related_people = ["scene/people/alexey-dolgov.md", "scene/people/lindsay-ammann.md", "scene/people/anna-nechaeva.md", "scene/people/igor-golovatenko.md"]
-short_description = "When someone mentions Tchaikovsky's opera, the image in my head is of a starry-eyed Renée Fleming in a white nightgown in front of a clear blue background on a stage covered in thousands and thousands of gold and orange autumn leaves. " slug = "dc-onegin" title = "DC Onegin" youtube_url = ""
+short_description = "When someone mentions Tchaikovsky's opera, the image in my head is of a starry-eyed Renée Fleming in a white nightgown in front of a clear blue background on a stage covered in thousands and thousands of gold and orange autumn leaves. " slug = "a-21st-century-classic-onegin-with-the-leaves" title = "A 21st-century classic: Onegin \"with the leaves\"" youtube_url = ""

 +++